Kremlikv/Wordbaker/README.txt

 Required a full overhaul of the files.
 31/7/25

 FREE
 Graduaally I switched to free sources.
-Free AlwaysData hosting (allowign scripted backups in git).
+a) Free AlwaysData hosting (allowign scripted backups in git).
-Free translation (mymemory).
-Free audio (google tts).
-It remains to get free AI to clean OCR text from PDF.
+b) Free translation (mymemory).
+c) Free audio (google tts).
+d) And also I replaced AI with a free version from OpenRouter.ai